wp-plugins/wp-mollom/README.txt

 * User roles: By default, Mollom will check every comment from any user.
 Even if he/she is logged into a registered account.
 Users can be excluded from this check.
-You assign users to a certain role and exclude that role from checking by selecting the role here.
-By default, all detected roles are exempted.
+You assign users to a certain role and exclude that role from checking by selecting that role.
+By default, all roles present on installation are exempted.
 If you create new roles after the installation of wp-mollom, you will have to select these here as well if you want to exempt them.
 * Policy mode: if enabled, all comments/trackbacks will be blocked if the Mollom services are not available.
 If you have a high traffic site, this might be useful if you can't respond right away.